StdLib just raised $2 million to connect businesses via APIs

 Horwood adds with a laugh that he’s “happy I underestimated how difficult it would be to build a company from the ground up.”

 It’s still early days, of course.
-StdLib has just one other employee: cofounder, Jacob Lee, a Princeton Computer Science graduate who Horwood met at a hackathon early last year.
+StdLib has just one other employee: co-founder, Jacob Lee, a Princeton Computer Science graduate who Horwood met at a hackathon early last year.
 (The two also work with two full-time contractors.)

 Still, a little funding has understandably put a skip in Horwood’s step.
 “You have to find the right people, who really believe in you.”

-He says he wouldn’t be where he is today with the help in particular of AngelPad cofounder Thomas Korte.
+He says he wouldn’t be where he is today without the help in particular of AngelPad co-founder Thomas Korte.
 “He’s very tough on startups, but when he believes in you, he helps you to believe in yourself.”

-Asked if he could have build StdLib back home in Toronto, Horwood says he thinks it possible, given Toronto’s “vibrant and growing tech scene.”
+Asked if he could have built StdLib back home in Toronto, Horwood says he thinks it would be possible, given Toronto’s “vibrant and growing tech scene.”

 Having broken through the first barriers to creating a startup, though, he isn’t looking back.